konfirm/node-iso13616/README.md

 ## checksum

-The checksum method calculates the checksum for the provided account and country values
+The checksum method calculates the checksum for the provided account and country values.
+As per ISO13616-1:2020 the checksum will be in the range `02-98`.

+**NOTE**, versions prior to 2.0 incorrectly used the character range `03-99`

 | argument | type                 | description                                          |
 | -------- | -------------------- | ---------------------------------------------------- |